drewchibib/drewchibib.github.io/lessons.md

 title: lessons
 permalink: /lessons/
 ---
 This page is meant to serve as a repository of lessons learned from my experience at various companies over the course of my career.
-The inspiration from this note came from a conversation with my father on Sunday, March 24, after a brief conversation that went something like the following:

-> Me:  I don't like working for other people
-> Dad: (Laughs) neither do I. I don't think I've ever been very good at it.
-> Me: How did BroadJump start?
-Whose idea was it?
-> Dad: Kip, Kenny, and (~).
-And then they brought me in and I raised the money.
-> Me: How old were you?
-> Dad: We were pregnant with you.
-Must have been 1998.
-> Me: So you were 32.
-> Dad: I trust your math.
-> Me: That's young.
-I better get going!
-> Dad: You've got plenty of time.
-You need to focus on learning what **not** to do.
-One of the best engineers I ever worked with at Tipping point, when he came in from a previous company, he brought with him a list of all of the things that were messed up at his previous company.
-> Me: {babbles something about information theory}
-> Dad: yeah
-> Me: That's good advice.
-Thanks.

 ## Apex (June 2023 - )